powergun/hsFP/monadreader/README.md

 source: First Principles P/872; see: src/FirstPrinciples/Reader.hs

-> usually when you see or hear the team Reader, it will be referring
+> usually when you see or hear the term Reader, it will be referring
 > to the Monad or Applicative instances

 must read: P/875 - a step by step transformation from function-composition